thesofproject/sof-test/test-case/manual/check-playback-capture-latency-at-the-beginning.md

 # Latency test
-Check latency at the beginning is manual test for piplines which isn't setup loopback for alsabat test
+Check latency at the beginning is manual test for pipelines which isn't setup loopback for alsabat test

 # Preconditions
 SOF is loaded successfully